 Have you heard of sprint interval training?
 For postmenopausal women who are gaining fat, losing muscle, and are prone to injuries, sprint interval training, or SIT, could be your new best friend.
 A recent study on postmenopausal women showed that SIT sessions decreased fat and increased lean muscle.
 That’s a big deal because cardio in any form rarely increases lean muscle tissue.
 Its association with fat burning or calorie burning is widely accepted, yet SIT seemingly is a two-for-one.

-Sprint interval training is just “sprinting” or pushing yourself for a few seconds, followed by a recovery period.
-Sprint interval training shows promise for postmenopausal women concerning the specific offsetting changes during menopause.
+Sprint interval training involves “sprinting” or pushing yourself for a few seconds, followed by a recovery period.
+It shows promise for postmenopausal women because of the specific offsetting changes during menopause.
 Plus, it’s easy, convenient, and can be made fun if you do it with a friend or music.

 Sprint Interval Training vs. High-Intensity Interval Training